top of page

 Later came the Red Era, when Tao’s light reached both East and West.
 In the East, it was entrusted to the great teachers Laozi (老子), Confucius (孔子), Zengzi (曾子), Zisi (子思), and Mencius (孟子).
 In the West, Sakyamuni Buddha (釋迦牟尼佛) renewed the lineage and passed it to his successors.
 Bodhidharma (達摩祖師) brought it back to China, where it was carried on by awakened teachers until the Sixteenth Patriarch Liu (十六祖劉祖) brought this era to its close.

 But in both the Green and Red Eras, Tao was still hidden.
-The Mandated Teacher’s Point could not be openly spoken of.
+The Mandated Teacher’s Pointing could not be openly spoken of.
 Its truth was wrapped in the teachings of Confucianism, Taoism, and Buddhism—revealed only through hints, symbols, and parables.

 Tao and Religion